 - Faulty Rear Upper Duct Air Temperature Sensor

 - Rear Upper Duct Air Temperature Sensor harness is open or shorted

 - Rear Upper Duct Air Temperature Sensor circuit poor electrical connection

 - Faulty Heating, Ventilation, and Air Conditioning (HVAC) Control Module

 Labor: 1.0The cost to diagnose the B0519 code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)

 |What is B0519 code meaning?The air temperature sensors are a 2-wire negative temperature coefficient thermistor.
 This sensor operates using signal and low reference circuits.
 As the air temperature surrounding the sensor increases, the sensor resistance decreases.
 The sensor is capable of reading temperatures ranging from -40 to +80°C (-40 to +176°F), with a signal voltage between 0-5 V. If the HVAC control module detects a malfunctioning sensor the software uses a default air temperature value.
 The default action ensures that the HVAC system can adjust the inside air temperature near the desired temperature until the condition is corrected.
 The Diagnostic Trouble Code (DTC) sets when the input signal is out of range.
 The Heating, Ventilation, and Air Conditioning (HVAC) Control Module detects voltage greater than 4.9 V on the temperature signal circuit.

 |Need more information with the B0519 code?Need more information on how to fix the B0519 code?